-Spanish climber, Alberto Zerain, was reported missing along with his partner, Mariano Galván.
-The two set out to ascend the mountain as part of their 2x14x8000 project to scale Nanga Parbat.
-The mountain has garnered the name “The Killer Mountain” by many mountaineers because of the sheer numbers of deaths it has had on its faces.
+Spanish climber Alberto Zerain was reported missing along with his partner, Mariano Galván, on Nanga Parbat.
+The two set out to ascend the mountain as part of their 2x14x8000 project.
+The mountain has garnered the name “The Killer Mountain” by many mountaineers because of the sheer number of deaths it has had on its faces.

 Nanga Parbat’s Dangers